 While I have mentioned the challenges, the trek is very rewarding otherwise.

-But the big reason to do the trek are the big mountains.
+But the big reason to do the trek is the big mountains.
 You camp in the shadow of the mighty Mt Thalaysagar and Mt Bhrigupanth at Kedar Kharak.
 Very few treks bring you so close to such big mountains.
 And fewer still allow you to spend so much time in their proximity.

 The trek reaches its highest point at Kedartal.
 The serenity that you experience at the first sight of the lake is difficult to put in words.
 Depending on the weather, the lake looks blue, emerald, grey or all the three at once.
 You can see the lake stretching all the way to meet the glacier at the foot of Mt Thalaysagar, reminding you how far beyond the mountains stretch.